jbchouinard/jblisp2/mkdocs/manual.pandoc.md

 ```nohighlight
 (set! name :expr)
 ```
+Change value of `name` in the nearest enclosing scope where it is defined.
-Change existing binding.
-Raises error if a binding does not already exists.
+Raises an error if `name` is not defined in any enclosing scope.

 ---